vmware-archive/vsphere-storage-for-kubernetes/documentation/largescaledeployment.md

 Worker nodes are allocated 2 GB and 2 CPUs.

 **Note:** CPU/Memory allocation for nodes can be adjusted based on the workload requirement.
-Above is the minimum recommended allocation.
+Above is the minimum required allocation.

 **Configure CPU and Memory Requests for Kubernetes System Pods**